It's all relative: how culture can influence business

 Women Working Together 1024x683

-Since the outbreak of the coronavirus pandemic, many have speculated over the need for business travel.
+Over the last few years, many have speculated over the need for business travel.
 Some, like Bill Gates, even argued that over 50% of it would go away.
-Well, we obviously t.
+Well, we obviously think he’s wrong.
 That’s for one simple reason - human beings are innately social creatures.

 That’s pretty much why something like business travel even exists.
 And it’s very much why understanding culture can make or break a business interaction.